What are life income joint and survivor settlement option guarantees?

 - Lump sum – Lump sum payments are the most obvious.
 This is when all benefits due are delivered to a beneficiary in one payment.
 For example, if you have a claim on a $100,000 benefit, you receive the full $100,000 at one time.

 - Specific Income – Insurance companies allow you to receive payments over time with interest.
-A beneficiary may opt to receive the benefits in specific amounts until all the benefits due plus interest earned on policy dividends is paid.
-There are two subtypes which of all the following best describes the fixed-period settlement option: fixed payment and fixed period.
+A beneficiary may opt to receive the benefits in specific amounts until all the benefits due plus interest earned on policy dividends are paid.
+There are two subtypes which of all the following best describe the fixed-period settlement option: fixed payment and fixed period.

 - Fixed payment – The beneficiary chooses to receive five equal payments of $20,000.
 The insurance company will agree to pay $20,000 plus interest due to the policyholder over time until the full amount due is paid.